Skip to searchSkip to main content

 Who are you most distinctively for?

 Not your full client base.
-The specific kind of person for whom you are genuinely the obvious choice rather than one of several capable providers.
-The person for whom the way you do the work, not just the work itself, is what makes the difference.
+Not a sector or a service area.
+The specific kind of person for whom you are genuinely the obvious choice for whom the way you do the work, not just the work itself, is what makes the difference.

 Most professionals find they have been trying to speak to everyone and reaching no one in particular.
 This question finds the person worth speaking to.